LouisChanCLY/ar-baak-taxi-tg-bot/readme.md

 pick up and drop off.
 The location detection service is provided by the Hong Kong GeoData Store under the Common Spatial Data Infrastructure Portal.

+## Reverse Geocoding

+When you use the bot, we will use OSM Nominatim to reverse geocode your location into a valid address in Hong Kong.
+This data & service is made available under the Open Database License (ODbL) attributed to [OpenStreetMap](openstreetmap.org/copyright).

 ## Commands

 - `/start`: Get started with the bot